sntioudis/papreca/documentation/essentials.md

 Units within the kMC stage are, once again, consistent with units as defined in the LAMMPS input file.

-The %PAPRECA simulation accounts for both the time elapsed within the MD stage (calculated as the product of the trajectory duration and the timestep) as well as the the elapsed time within the kMC stage.
+The %PAPRECA simulation accounts for both the time elapsed within the MD stage (calculated as the product of the trajectory duration and the timestep) as well as the elapsed time within the kMC stage.
 Note that, %PAPRECA will always report time in seconds on the terminal and in any exported file (e.g., heightVtime.log or execTimes.log).

 Also, be careful when using the **rate_arrhenius** and **rate_hertz** options (see \ref createDepo) to set a predefined event template rate.
 You should always use units